 No, you should be able to use an interim AAC (700ADV) to place your order as long as you are paying by Government Purchase Card.
 If you are utilizing direct payments through the treasury, you will have to obtain an AAC for your specific agency.
 AACs are set up by each agency individually.

 The “Test Certification” label on the inside of the locking drawer or door, and the “General Services Administration Approved Security Container/Vault Door” label on the outside of the container/door will be removed.
-Therefore, the only approved or allowed modifications are the repairs to neutralization or replacement of parts such as drawer slides and handles.
+Therefore, the only approved or allowed modifications are the repairs to neutralization or replacement of parts, such as drawer slides and handles.

 Within the DoD, certain materials must be stored in specific ways.
 For storage requirements, please visit the DoD Lock Program.

-For additional questions, Call the DoD Lock Program Technical Support Hotline at 800-290-7607, 805-982-1212, or DSN 551-1212.
+For additional questions, call the DoD Lock Program Technical Support Hotline at 800-290-7607, 805-982-1212, or DSN 551-1212.